RobotGyal/Con-Rater--MERN-Stack/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> For keeping up to date with conventions!
+Rate and review events!
     <br>
 </p>